concord-consortium/weather-events/README.md

 Converts a set of Weather Event data in the form of a Google Sheets document with one weather station per sheet into a JSON formatted weather event suitable for use in Weather Simulations.
 Patterned after the Google Sheets API [Node.js Quickstart](https://developers.google.com/sheets/api/quickstart/nodejs).
 It requires the same authentication steps described above for `quickstart.js`.

 Once the authorization token has been written, the script can be run without manual authorization steps.
-Currently, the `sheet-to-json.js` script converts a hard-coded Google Sheets document with a command like the following:
+The `sheet-to-json.js` script converts a Google Sheets document with a command like the following:
 ```
 node scripts/sheet-to-json.js <spreadsheetId> events/<destination-name>.json
 ```